 The Global Politics of Truth, Justice, and Reconciliation: This course will analyze the politics of overcoming legacies of genocide, war crimes, and violations of human rights in post-conflict societies.
 Case studies include South Africa, Cambodia, Iraq, Mozambique, Rwanda, Chile, the former Yugoslavia, and the United States.

-This course will explore the movement, connection, cultures, and cross influences of Celtic traditional music of Ireland and Scotland with Old-Time and Bluegrass music from the Appalachian Mountains of the United States.
+This course explores the influences of Irish and Scottish Celtic music on the Old-Time and Bluegrass music of the Appalachian Mountains.
+To understand these musical migrations, we review the economics, politics, immigration, and religion of these cultures.
 Through listening examples, videos, lectures, and live performance, we will examine how the music of immigrants from Ireland and Scotland affected the development of Appalachian music.
+No textbook is required.

 The Holocaust: This course examines the concept of genocide as adopted by the United Nations.
-It articulates it through a discussion of War and Genocide, Doris Bergen’s noted analysis of the Nazi Holocaust.
+It articulates genocide via a discussion of War and Genocide, Doris Bergen’s noted analysis of the Nazi Holocaust.
 Visit to USHMM--recommended.

 This course explores representations of culture and its connection to identity within literature.
 Through reading literary works from diverse voices—Arthur Miller, Ta-Nehisi Coates, Emily Dickinson, etc.—we will analyze the ways in which writers can both influence and be influenced by how identity is depicted within their communities.